-Due to the nature of the post, it is exempt from the Rehabilitation of Offenders Act 1974 and therefore any conviction, whether spent or unspent, must be declared.
-All applicants will be required to complete a declaration form which will need to be submitted with the application form and CV.
-The declaration form can be found at the following link:
+Due to the nature of the post, it is exempt from the Rehabilitation of Offenders Act 1974 and therefore any conviction, whether spent or unspent, must be declared in your application from the outset.

+All applicants will be required to complete a declaration and undertaking form when they attend for interview.